 These are questions to help you get started.
 When coming up with achievements, think of this series of questions: what was the challenge, what was the action you took, and what was the end result.
-This will create an accomplishment statement that you can use in your resume.
+Digging deep into your past will help you to create an accomplishment statement you can use in your resume.

 Use Hard Data

 Give examples that include facts and figures.
 You will want all the essential numbers on your achievements to be reflected in your resume.
 An example would be “Increased sales by 20% due to landing new accounts”.
 Display your success stories to a prospective employer by including specific numbers or percentages.

 General statements are vague and may cause an employer to take a step back.
 An employer is looking to improve their company, it’s up to you to show how you can help further that goal.

 Use Past Achievements